Kapranov degrees: Introduction

 where $\psi_i$ is the divisor class corresponding to the base-point-free line bundle whose fiber over a stable marked curve $C\in \Mbar_{0,S}$ is the cotangent line at the $i$-th marked point of $C$ \cite{Kapranov}.
 See {\cite[Section 2]{GGL3}} for a convenient summary of relevant facts about these maps.
-For such a pair $(S,i)$, we define $X_{S,i} \coloneqq f_S^*\psi_i.$ These divisor classes were first considered in \cites{singh,EHKR}, where they were used to give a basis for the cohomology ring of $\Mbar_{0,n}$.